Planning your first time visit to Thailand can be a daunting task. Believe me, I know!

 #3 Relax on the beach

-Spending some time on the beach is mandatory on a Thai island.
+Spending some time on the beach is mandatory on a Thai island and any Thailand two week itinerary.

 If sipping coconut water while lying on a palm-fringed beach of soft white sand and warm turquoise waters is your idea of paradise, then look no further.